mcndl13/SOEN-390-Mini-Capstone/README.md

 # SOEN-390-Mini-Capstone: Campus Guide Mobile App

 ## Project Overview
-The **Campus Guide Mobile App** is designed to help students, faculty, and visitors navigate the university campus more efficiently.
+The Campus Guide Mobile App is designed to help students, faculty, and visitors navigate the university campus more efficiently.
 It offers essential features, including real-time location tracking, outdoor and indoor navigation, and easy access to campus facilities and resources.
-The app aims to enhance the overall user experience on campus by incorporating advanced mapping technologies and a user-friendly design.
+By incorporating advanced mapping technologies and a user-friendly design, the app aims to enhance the overall user experience on campus.

 ---

 ## Features

-### Core Features
 1. **Real-Time Location Tracking**:
    - Displays the user’s current location on the campus map.
    - Allows seamless switching between different campus locations.